tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/building-block-shell.md

 - IMPORTANT!
 Replace the # of the weight parameter with an integer (no quotes are needed).
 This number indicates the position of this article within its section (folder).
 The ordering of all articles inside a folder is based on their weight.
 Articles with lower weight appear at the top.
 - If you want to be credited, fill in the author and authorlink fields below.
 If you want to remain anonymous, delete those.
 - Provide at least one short link for your article.
 Combine an action verb and a noun like this: /verb/noun (ex. /install/python).
-- Write the most important keyword of your page once bold in the text
+- Write the most important keyword of your page once bold in the text and if possible, the second most important keyword once in italic.
 - Remove these instructions before submitting.
 Your article should start with the three dashes --- and the following parameters.
 ---
 tutorialtitle: "Your Building Block Title (50-70 characters + most important keyword must be in the title atleast once)"